 If you’ve installed a virus or security program with no visible results, or you have constant popups about new virus threats

 Your computer may lock you out and show a picture of yourself with a CIA or FBI warning that you have downloaded porn or something else illegal

 Because these are “applications” as opposed to viruses, they are very difficult to remove.
 Many anti-virus programs are unable to completely remove these, therefore contacting a professional to do a proper and full removal is highly recommended.

 Security message popups that tell you that you’re computer is at risk of infection or that your computer has been infected.

 Remote Access Trojans (RATs)

-RATs are malicious programs that run invisibly on host PCs and permit an intruder remote access and control.
-On a basic level, many RATs mimic the functionality of legitimate remote control programs such as Symantec's pcAnywhere but are designed specifically for stealth installation and operation.
-Intruders usually hide these Trojan horses in games and other small programs that unsuspecting users then execute on their PCs.
+RATs are malicious programs that run invisibly on host PCs (your’s) and permit an intruder remote access and control.
+On a basic level, many RATs mimic the functionality of legitimate remote control programs such as Symantec’s pcAnywhere but are designed specifically for stealth installation and operation.
+Intruders usually hide these Trojan horses in games and other small programs that are later executed on unsuspecting users PCs.
 Typically, exploited users either download and execute the malicious programs or are tricked into clicking rogue email attachments.